ayush4ise/budgeted-attack-defense-game/README.md

 - [`algorithm1.py`](algorithm1.py) is re-written to turn the algorithm into a function `algorithm1`, which utilizes the `UtilityFunction` class and returns the optimal allocations, losses, and gains for the attacker and defender.

+## Date - 03 August 2025

+- We run simulations to collect data for the defender's losses using the [`dLoss_simulation.py`](`dLoss_simulation.py`) script by varying the parameter 'A'.
+This is done so that when we run `algorithm1` for plotting, we use the data with appropriate values of 'A' every time.

+- The results of the simulations are stored in the `data` folder, with filenames indicating the parameter values used.

+- We implement a greedy allocation method [`utils.py`](utils.py) to compare the results with the iterative algorithm.
+The greedy method allocates resources to the targets based on the maximum valuation of the targets, and is used to generate a baseline for comparison.

+- We add the **quadratic with interactions** utility function to the `UtilityFunction` class, which allows for interactions between allocations.
+The model coefficients obtained by fitting the model to the simulated data are absymally bad.

+- We plot the results of the iterative algorithm and greedy method using the [`plot_generator.py`](`plot_generator.py`) script.
+The plots are saved in the `plots` folder.

 ## Algorithms

 ### Algorithm 1 - Iterative Model Updation